tytydraco/yessleep/out/Every_time_someone_enters_the_prompt_three_times_their_loved_ones_disappear_And_now_my_son_is_missing.md

 "Just playing on my phone."
 He said, without looking up.

-Tiffany and I both looked at each other, wide eyed, before we both ran over, and I snatched his phone out of his hand.
+Tiffany and I both shot each other a concerned look, before we both ran over, and I snatched his phone out of his hand.

 Together, my wife and I both looked down at it, fearing we'd see the chatbot, but when we looked at his screen...